 Imagine that you are reading for pleasure.
-For example, you are at home, have made yourself comfortable, turned on some nice music, and are now going to read a book.
-Or, you are at the lake on a nice sunny day, and you decide to read a magazine.
-Try to imagine yourself in a situation like that-pleasant, relaxed.
+For example: you are at home, have made yourself comfortable, turned on some nice music and are now going to read a book.
+Or you are at the lake on a nice sunny day, and you decide to read a magazine.
+Try to imagine yourself in a situation like that: pleasant, relaxed.
 You are reading for fun or pleasure.
-You can even sit how you would in a situation like that.
+You can even sit how you would in a situation like that."

-Participants were alone when tested.
+Participants were tested alone.
 They completed the tasks in two sessions, one week apart.
 Each session took less than one hour.

 Session 1.
-In the first session after orientation, participants practiced reading aloud with both an expository text and a narrative text.
+In the first session after orientation, participants practiced reading aloud with an expository and a narrative text.
 They were given examples of think-aloud comments and told to practice saying everything that passed through their minds while reading a text.
-The researcher reminded them to pause during reading to express their thoughts.
-After practicing reading the texts, the participants completed a questionnaire about reading strategies according to their reading purpose (study or entertainment).
-The participants then read two texts while thinking aloud: "Comet Fire" (the expository text) was read first, followed by "Spa" (the narrative text).
+The researcher coached them in making sure to pause during reading to express their thoughts.
+After practicing reading these texts they completed a questionnaire about reading strategies according to their reading purpose (studying or entertainment).
+The participants then read two texts while thinking aloud: the expository text, Comet fire, was read first, followed by the narrative text, Spa.
 The entire session was tape-recorded for later transcribing and scoring.

 Session 2.
-In the second session, participants were asked to recall their orientation in the first session.
-To recreate their response set from the previous week, the participants were asked to read two new texts: "Viruses" and "All About Suicide."
-They were asked to record the time when they started and when they finished reading each text by referring to a clock in the room.
-When finished, they were asked to recall the texts they had read aloud the previous week.
-The participants then answered comprehension questions about the two new texts without referring to the texts.\(^1\) (See the Appendix for the questions and correct answers for both texts.)
+In the second session, participants were reminded of their orientation in the first session.
+In order to recreate their response set from the week before, they were asked to read two new texts, Viruses, and All about suicide.
+They were asked to write down the time when they started and when they finished reading each text by referring to a clock in the room.
+When they were finished, they were asked to recall the texts they had read aloud the previous week.
+After recall, they answered comprehension questions about the two new texts without referring to the texts.1 See the appendix for the questions and correct answers for both texts.
+Scoring